go-surreal/som/README.md

 [//]: # (## Roadmap)

 - Patch Modals API
+- Select in QUery with Fragment to prevent accidential update overrides

 [//]: # ()
 [//]: # (You can find the official roadmap [here]&#40;ROADMAP.md&#41;.
 As this might not always be the full)